Coca-Cola blames ad agency for map showing Crimea as part of Russia

 Ukraine's embassy in the United States said in a statement on its Facebook page that it had expressed concerns to the company and to the U.S. State Department.

-"The Embassy emphasized that Coca-Cola's actions violate the official U.S. position condemning Russia's illegal occupation of Crimea, which is and has always been an integral part of Ukraine," the statement said.
+"The Embassy emphasised that Coca-Cola's actions violate the official U.S. position condemning Russia's illegal occupation of Crimea, which is and has always been an integral part of Ukraine," the statement said.

 Coca-Cola is not the only multinational company to have inadvertently faced embarrassment recently because of the festering tensions between Russians and Ukrainians.